originphp/framework/origin/docs/console/cron.md

 ````linux
     sudo crontab -u www-data -e
 ````
-For Redhat or Redhat base distributions edit the `/etc/crontab` file, although at the time of writing Redhat does not support Php 7.0 as of yet.
+For Redhat or Redhat base distributions edit the `/etc/crontab` file, although at the time of writing Redhat does not officially support Php 7.0.

 To setup a cron to run the send_emails method in the users shell once each day